 Difficult to Digest

-Almost all autoimmune diseases start in the gut, with irritating foods.
+Almost all autoimmune diseases, including rheumatoid arthritis, start in the gut, with irritating foods.
 “Leaky gut” means your cells don’t form an effective barrier to large molecules of food, which leak into the bloodstream and trigger an immune response.
 Pretty soon your immune system is revved up and reacting to all sorts of things, including your own tissue.

 Friends and even physicians may tell you to take aspirin or ibuprofen to treat RA pain.
 But that strategy can make the leaky gut worse, which makes it much more difficult to heal from this chronic condition.
 The key is to treat your gut right, and avoid problem foods; some of the most problematic are wheat, dairy, corn, soy, shellfish, tomatoes, coffee, eggs, peanuts, and artificial coloring/flavorings.
 Instead, eat lots of dark leafy greens, yellow and orange vegetables, and foods high in vitamin C such as strawberries, bell pepper, and citrus.